Healthdirect Free Australian health advice you can count on.

 What is a dental crown?

-A dental crown is a covering for an existing tooth.
-It can improve the way a decayed or broken tooth looks and make it stronger and longer lasting.
-Crowns are usually made from porcelain, ceramic, glass or metal.
+A dental crown is a cap or covering for an existing tooth.
+It can improve the way a decayed or broken tooth looks and make it stronger.
+Crowns can be made from porcelain, zirconia, gold alloy or a combination of porcelain and metal.

 What happens during a dental crown procedure?

-When the permanent crown is ready, the dentist fits it in place using dental cement or adhesive.
+When your permanent crown is ready, you will return for your second appointment.
+Your dentist or prosthodontist will fit the crown in place using dental cement or adhesive.

 Illustration of a dental crown procedure.